When I dare to be powerful - to use my strength in the service of my vision, then it becomes less and less important whether I am afraid.

 Helping Women & Organizations to Flourish

 African American women who lead in organizations and communities, bring unique perspectives as well as unique challenges to their work.
 They are expected to do more, overcome more, give more often while experiencing racism, sexism, and other "isms."
 Leading in the face of all of these challenges can impact overall health, wellness and the ability to lead effectively.
 My program development and coaching approach takes these factors in account and thoughtfully designs programs that supports an ethnically relevant leadership development model.
-A model that centers key strengths, challenges and needs of African American leaders.
+A model that centers healing as vehicle for renewal, clarity and forward movement.

 My leadership retreat programs are designed to give leaders who are often so busy that they do not attend to their own needs including physical, emotional and spiritual, with a special place and time to reset, connect, get support and share perspectives and resources.
 All retreats are held with no more than 8 leaders in order to maintain safe, intimate learning environments.
 Group coaching is offered as a component of each retreat.